Best Internal Mobility Practices to Engage and Retain Employees

 28 March 2019

-Even though the employment gap in the US and Ireland has been growing – and contributing to salary increases for five straight years – employers remain highly selective in employee search.
-Choosing the most qualified person isn’t enough now; the best person should be the right fit in terms of expertise and compliance with a company’s culture to make a meaningful contribution.
+Employers remain highly selective in their search for the right candidate.
+Choosing the most qualified person isn't enough now; the best person should be the right fit in terms of expertise and compliance with a company's culture to make a meaningful contribution.

 That's why it's critical for job seekers to describe their expertise as well as beliefs and behaviors to make it easier for recruiters to recognize them as a potential fit for their organization.
 One way to ensure that is to give them as much information as possible with the following 5 sections (listed in no particular order):